-We are committed to doing our bit to help the environment and to try to tackle the climate emergency, alongside developing and creating the needed international skills, competencies, knowledge, and life experiences for our students.
-Our ‘Green Mobility’ project – a pilot plan of action to help Erasmus & Study Abroad Office (ESAO) align our activities with the University of Reading’s institutional strategy (2020-26) – is our first step on this journey.
+We are committed to doing our bit to help the environment and to trying to tackle the climate emergency, alongside cultivating needed international skills, competencies, knowledge and life experiences for our students.

 We want Study Abroad – both ‘import’ and ‘export’ – to contribute to this long-term commitment.
-This initial 24-month project is a flexible plan, aimed at supporting more environmentally friendly student and staff mobility abroad, and international education opportunities at home.
-It will include:
+This initial 24-month project was a flexible plan, aimed at supporting more environmentally friendly student and staff mobility abroad, and international education opportunities at home.
+It included:

-- Making a financial contribution to offset or inset (to be decided) the CO₂ emissions for every outgoing and incoming student mobility managed by the Erasmus & Study Abroad Office (ESAO), taking place in 2021/2 and 2022/3.
+Making a financial contribution to offset or inset the CO₂ emissions for every outgoing and incoming student mobility managed by the Study Abroad Office (SAO), and taking place in academic years 2021/2 and 2022/3.
 The project (or projects) to be supported must meet Gold Standard Verified Emission Reduction (VER) standards.

-- Mandating that all Erasmus+ staff mobilities or trips funded by ESAO fully offset the return trip(s) at time of booking with the UoR Travel Management company.
+Mandating that all staff mobilities or trips funded by SAO fully offset the return trip(s) at time of booking with the UoR Travel Management company.